-- Procedures for Requesting Access to Raw ARMS Data
+- Procedures for Requesting Access to ARMS Microdata

-ARMS estimates are created by ERS analysts and may be part of their research or in response to an outside request.
+ARMS estimates are created by USDA, Economic Research Service (ERS) analysts and may be part of their research or in response to an outside request.

-Requests from non-Government sources must fulfill the following requirements:
+Requests from non-Government sources must fulfill the following criteria:

-- Is output topical and of interest to a wide range of ARMS customers.
+- Output is topical and of interest to a wide range of ARMS customers.

 - Request is reasonable and best fulfilled with ARMS data.
 ERS managers will review each request to make that determination.